Shynih/intro-to-software-construction-PokeGuys/README.md

  > Structural Pattern: Decorator
 	This strategy pattern lets you attach new behaviors to objects by placing the objects inside wrapper objects that change the behavior.
 This would be used when a pawn is able to promote after reaching the end of the opposite side of the board and the player has the ability to transform it either to a rook, bishop, knight, or queen.

- > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to